greenpeace/gpes-bigquery-recipes/upload-users-table.md

   email = 'email';
 ```

-Finally you may want to **transform the dates** in the yyyy-mm-dd format, to be able to use them in Queries:
+In Engaging Networks the users table hasn't  the date in thw yyyy-mm-dd format.
+If you want to **transform the dates** to the yyyy-mm-dd format, do the following queries:

-First the created date:
+For the **created record** date:

 ```sql
 #standardSQL